FSE-A-Team/package-detector/README.md

 - Write Weight Interpreter Code
 - Create Classes that incorporate all the codes
 - Write SMS Script
-- We need to download a 'picamera' library for camera.
+- To recognize a package using the Raspberry Pi Camera Module v1.3, you'll need to use computer vision techniques to process the images captured by the camera.
+One popular library for computer vision in Python is OpenCV.
 ## Work Done:
 - Stepper motor has been programmed.
 - SMS sender has been programmed.